pbrucla/fuzzing-lab/README.md

 The content in this repository is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Acknowledgements

-The following members of ACM Cyber contributed to the development of the content of this lab:
-Alex Zhang, Ronak Badhe, Benson Liu, and Enzo Saracen.
+The following members of ACM Cyber contributed to the development of this lab: Alex Zhang, Ronak Badhe, Benson Liu, and Enzo Saracen.
 For any questions or concerns, please reach out to us at [uclacyber@gmail.com](mailto:uclacyber@gmail.com).
+Some activities are based on exercises from [Fuzzing101](https://github.com/antonio-morales/Fuzzing101).